kubernetes/community/events/elections/2021/README.md

 You will be ranking your choices of the candidates with an option for "no opinion".
 In the event of a tie, a coin will be flipped.

-The election will open for voting starting September XX via email and end three weeks after on October XX, 2021 at 00:00am UTC.
-You will receive an email to the address on file at the start of the election from "Kubernetes (CIVS Poll Supervisor) `<civs@cs.cornell.edu>`, please add to the list of addresses you don't spam filter.
-Detailed voting instructions will be addressed in email and the CIVS polling page.
-Please note that email ballots might be unreliable, so you are encouraged to contact the election officials if you do not receive a ballot by September XX.

-If you do not receive your ballot, request a new one via the [Ballot Replacement Form].
+The election will open for voting starting on the dates specified on the calendar at the top of this document.
+You will be reminded that voting has opened by an email to kubernetes-dev, but no email is required for you to vote.

 ### Officers

 The Steering Committee has selected the following people as [election officers]:

-- Name, GitHub handle, Affiliation
+- Alison Dowdney, @alisondy
+- Josh Berkus, @jberkus
+- Noah Kantrowitz, @coderanger

+In addition, Arnaud M is serving as our Infra Team liaison for this election.

 Please direct any questions via email to <election@k8s.io>.